cirrax/puppet-policydweight/README.md

 ## Overview

-This module is used to configure policyd-weigt.
+This module is used to configure policyd-weight.

 ## Usage

+Include the policyweight class.

 ## Contributing